Dan Schneider (businessman)

-Early life and business career
+Early life

 Schneider was born in 1981 in Doylestown, Pennsylvania.
 He withdrew from high school at 16 years of age and never completed any level of education beyond ninth grade.

+Career

 He began working as an entertainer at T.G.I.
 Friday's restaurants, making balloon animals for customers and working for tips.
 During this time, he decided to quit working for the company that employed him and instead approach the restaurants to work directly for them.
 He did so, and began employing others to do the same.

 After a brief stint working in business-to-business sales in the mobile phone industry, Schneider opened his own mobile phone store, Main Street Cellular, at age 18, and expanded to 12 retail locations over the next two years.
 He sold these stores individually and then established a new business wholesaling mobile phones.
 This company, Main Street Assets, generated approximately $35 million in revenue during its first two years.

 After several years, Schneider grew tired of the long working hours his position required of him and frustrated with the feeling that he never had time to enjoy his youth.
 This led him to have what he described as an epiphany that he should withdraw from working life and take time off to pursue personal hobbies.
 Within a week of his decision, Schneider had sold both his company and his house.
 He began an extended personal sabbatical during which he traveled the world.
 He has said of this period, "For two and a half years, I took not working as seriously as I'd taken working."
 He became very physically active during this time, cycling long distances every day and taking up kiteboarding.